aureleguitard/Piscine-PHP/README.md

 # Piscine-PHP
 Learn PHP // MySQL in 2 intensive weeks !
-Some Javascript and Ajax too
+Some Javascript and Ajax too.

+48 hours to do a "day" with lots of exercices and every 24 hours a new "Day" to do and so on during 2 weeks straight.

 ## day00 [[subject]](https://github.com/aureleguitard/Piscine-PHP/blob/master/day00/j00.pdf) [100/100]